areich128/areich128.github.io/index.md

 <i style="line-height:0">2016-2017</i>

-Created circuit to launch a small metal projectile using electromagnetic propulsion.
+Created analog circuit to launch a small metal projectile using electromagnetic propulsion.
 Designed capacitor bank and coil to exert maximum force on the projectile.
 Learned basics of IC 555 oscillators, full bridge rectifiers, and voltage step-up and step-down methods.
 Performed theoretical energy transfer analysis to determine areas for improvement to optimise energy transfer.

 <br>